After the hedonism, madness, and squalor of the first two Moonshake Book reviews, this time out I’m having a detailed look at a delightful classic.

 The Bootle-Bumtrinket & Leslie’s Lunacy

 During one summer, young Gerry pestered Leslie relentlessly until he caved in and made the young lad a boat.
-Eager to observe the wildlife out at sea, he had visions of a grand thing which would take on storms and help him defeat a figurative Moby-Dick.
+Eager to observe the wildlife out at sea, he had visions of a grand thing that would take on storms and help him defeat a figurative Moby-Dick.

 Eventually, Leslie crafted a bizarre 7ft long thing which was apparently almost circular in shape (the planks had been “too short for the frame”, according to Leslie).
 Delighted, the family indulged in much bickering until the boat was named the Bootle-Bumtrinket.